nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam` <br>
    Add a floating task named "exam" to the task list.
-* `add exam p/1` <br>
-   Add a priority 1 floating task named "exam" to the task list.
-* `add exam p/1 d/SR1` <br>
-   Add a priority 1 floating task named "exam" with description "SR1" to the task list.
 * `add exam p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 floating task named "exam" with description "SR1" and tag "CS2010" to the task list.